Casual-Cynic/Simple-NDI-Multiview/README.md

 A free and open source multiviewer built with Unity and uses keijiro's [KlakNDI](https://github.com/keijiro/KlakNDI) integration.

 ### Current Functionality
-+ automatically tiling of as many sources as your PC can handle thats pretty much it.
++ automatically tiling of as many sources as your PC can handle.
+Thats pretty much it.
 At least for now.

 This was a pretty quick and dirty project that I threw together in the total time of an afternoon or 2. so because of that it's missing a lot of "creature comforts" *(aka stuff that should already exist in this kind of tool)*, so below is a list of features that im working on getting up and running in future releases.